Austin Small Businesses Unite for Stop AAPI Hate, Celebrate Asian Heritage Through Beer

-After 20+ years of high tech industry engineering, burn out finally set in for Chris Gomez.
+After 20+ years of high-tech industry engineering, burnout finally set in for Chris Gomez.
 In December of 2016, he taught himself how to sew, and something clicked.
 He began doing weekend events and what started as a hobby quickly became a realized passion.
 He finally took the plunge, quitting his corporate job a mere two weeks before the Covid shutdown.
 “I was in limbo for a little while but decided that I would pivot my business to making face masks so I could donate the proceeds to various local charities,” Gomez says.
-Adding, “To this date I have made thousands of face masks and donated $30k to 16 different local charities.
+Adding, “To this date, I have made thousands of face masks and donated $30k to 16 different local charities.
 I guess you could say that making face masks saved my business.
-Now I’m back to doing shows, events, and making a full line of products featuring Japanese fabrics and ethically sourced leathers…oh and collaborating on a beer with Austin Beerworks!”
+Now I’m back to doing shows, and events, and making a full line of products featuring Japanese fabrics and ethically sourced leathers…oh and collaborating on a beer with Austin Beerworks!”

 Photo credit to Kaiju Cut + Sew; Picture of Waffles the Corgi, Kaiju’s mascot, modeling some “Air Goji” hat swag

-Gomez, a self-proclaimed diehard Austin Beerworks fan since their inception, began a true friendship with the ABW team at the start of the pandemic through mask making and sealed it with last year’s infamous Texas freeze.
-During the winter storm, ABW set a phenomenal example providing free water to the Austin community.
+Gomez, a self-proclaimed diehard Austin Beerworks fan since their inception, began a true friendship with the ABW team at the start of the pandemic through mask-making and sealed it with last year’s infamous Texas freeze.
+During the winter storm, ABW set a phenomenal example by providing free water to the Austin community.
 Gomez reached out in hopes he could pick up water to distribute throughout the city.
 Golden’s answer was a resounding, “yes, of course!”
 “I mean this was such a generous act of kindness that they did for the community and I still get choked up just thinking about it,” Gomez admits.
 “I approached Will several months later with the idea of collaborating on a beer to help raise awareness for Stop AAPI Hate since I’m of Asian descent and would learn that Will is as well.
 Never in my wildest dreams did I ever think that doing a collaboration with them would come true!”
 Gomez exclaims.
 This was my first time collaborating on a beer as well as brewing a beer on a large scale.
 They have welcomed me to their family with open arms and have treated me like one of their own, he adds.

 The Austin Flea celebrates 14 years of bringing masterly curated artisan markets to the greater Austin area.
 The Lunar New Year celebration is no exception, with over 35 talented local artists and makers slated to be on-site at Austin Beerworks from 11am to 4pm.